FUComplete/Patch/README.md

 I modified the savedata decryption/encryption to use FU.
 If you want to use your P2G save on the patch, please convert your save to FU.

+### Why can't I join other players/halls and am put into a weirdly named game/hall?

+Due to the way the patch works there's compatibility issues with unpatched and patched versions in multiplayer.
+To avoid these issues I have changed the game/hall to a new one.

+**So in order to play online, both sides need to be on the patch.**

 # Credits and Thanks

 **Hario** for helping with the programming side of things.